 The demo project includes also 16 user controllable outputs.
-These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator.
+These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator - see the ports AN, TA and DD.
 If you now click on the user defined outputs on the I/O page you will see that they immediately toggle their port output and the state is either displayed as a grey button when '0' or as red buttons when '1'.
 Also the present state of the 16 outputs can be saved as default states when the target starts the next time.

 Note that these outputs can be mapped to any port and port bit in the demo project - it shows a useful example of flexible independent output control.
-Note also that the outputs 7, 8 and 16 are used by the LCD interface and so are set